jamesorr/jamesorr.github.io/_posts/2018-11-23-sensitivity.markdown

 description: New tools to help deconvolve controls of marine CO<sub>2</sub> variables
 ---

-When marine scientist attempt to deconvolve contributions to variations in CO<sub>2</sub> system variables, the biggest problem may be how they compute the sensitivities of one variable to others.
+If you're a marine scientist attempting to distinguish the contributions to variations in CO<sub>2</sub> system variables, you should be very concerned about how you compute the sensitivities of one variable to others.
 Such deconvolution is often done by applying a first-order Taylor series decomposition, but results don't always add up.

-For example, with $$p\text{CO}_2 = f(\text{DIC}, \text{Alk}, T, S)$$,
-i.e., neglecting contributions for dissolved inorganic phosphorus and silicon, such a decomposition looks like
+For example, with $$p\text{CO}_2 = f(\text{DIC}, \text{Alk}, T, S)$$, i.e., neglecting contributions for dissolved inorganic phosphorus and silicon, such a decomposition looks like

 $$